Sterols: 4. Hopanoids and Related Lipids

 Bacteriohopanepolyols are located in the inner and outer membranes of Gram-negative bacteria, as well as in the cytoplasmic membrane of Gram-positive bacteria, in part acylated to lipopolysaccharides.
 In one symbiotic Bradyrhizobium strain (slow-growing rhizobia), the lipid A spanning the whole of the outer membrane has at least one molecule of carboxyl-bacteriohopanediol or its 2‑methyl derivative linked covalently to the (ω-1)-hydroxyl group of a very-long-chain fatty acid.
 It serves to reinforce the stability and rigidity of the outer membrane of the organism to protect against environmental stress, while the inner leaflet contains free hopanoids that permit a higher ordering and strengthening of the cell envelope.

 A few higher plants and some ferns, mosses and fungi contain hopanoids, although these lack the complex side chains and often have an oxygen atom at C3.
 The rare plant metabolite hopanon from dammar resin has the diplopterol structure but with an additional ketone group on C3, and although their function in such organisms is not known, it is presumed to be analogous to that of sterols in membranes.
-Those hopanoids reported from sponges probably originate in symbiotic or ingested microorganisms.
+Diploptene has been detected in the epicuticular waxes of collembola (springtails), tiny hexapod arthropods, but those hopanoids reported from sponges probably originate in symbiotic or ingested microorganisms.

 2. Biochemistry and Function